-UNICEF's fight for equality
+UNICEF's fight for equality and inclusion

-UNICEF believes that regardless of ability, all children have the right to reach their full potential.
+UNICEF believes that all children, regardless of ability, have the right to reach their full potential.

-Children with disabilities are one of the most excluded and marginalized groups, and often face multiple challenges in realizing their human rights.
+Children with disabilities are one of the most excluded and marginalized groups and often face multiple challenges in realizing their human rights.
 There are 240 million children living with disabilities in the world.
 Half of them are out of school.
 Many are invisible, hidden by their families and abandoned by their governments.

-And in low-income countries, 95 percent of children with disabilities lack access to wheelchairs, hearing aids, glasses and other assistive technologies.
+In low-income countries, 95 percent of children with disabilities lack access to wheelchairs, hearing aids, glasses and other assistive technologies.

 Removing barriers so kids can flourish

 Integrating supplies into regular programs through market-shaping and procurement mechanisms, UNICEF has rapidly scaled up provision of assistive devices and products, reaching hundreds of thousands of children with disabilities around the world.

-In 2020, UNICEF disability-inclusive development and humanitarian programs reached 2.2 million children with disabilities across 144 countries.
+In 2022, UNICEF disability-inclusive development and humanitarian programs reached 4.5 million children with disabilities across 142 countries.
 UNICEF and partners continue to focus on eliminating stigma and promoting the inclusion of children with disabilities and their families in society.

-Combatting the costs of exclusion
+The costs of exclusion

 A growing body of research suggests that the costs of exclusion are high.
 Fortunately, evidence also demonstrates that there are effective ways to ameliorate these costs.
-Learn more.